-- the skin is fragile or damaged

-- the skin is pitted, folded or leaking lymph fluid

-- you have cellulitis or pain in the area.
+- the skin is fragile or damaged - the skin is pitted, folded or leaking lymph fluid - you have cellulitis (pages 69 to 71) or pain in the area.

 Using compression garments incorrectly can harm you.
 It also means they will not help the swelling reduce.
 The material can form tight bands across the skin and even damage it.
 If you are unsure, ask your lymphoedema specialist for advice.